The origins of human cumulative culture: from the foraging niche to collective intelligence [Texte]

 Recent decades have revealed that social learning and the transmission of cultural traditions are much more widespread in the animal kingdom than earlier suspected, affecting numerous forms of functional behavior and creating a secondary form of evolution, built onto the better-known primary, genetically based form.
 New scientific approaches to the study of human cultural evolution have also emerged and become productive.
 However, these developments in the study of cultural phenomena in both human and nonhuman animals have yet to be seriously integrated into mainstream evolutionary biology.

-Biface distributions and the Movius Line: A Southeast Asian perspective
+Biface distributions and the Movius Line: A Southeast Asian perspective [PDF]

 Brumm & Moore